Zilliqa/scilla-docs/docs/source/scilla-trial.rst

 Refer to :ref:`interface-label`  to read about the format of the inputs.

 In order to user this IDE, users do not need to hold testnet ZIL.

+Example Contracts
+******************

+Both IDEs come with the following sample smart contracts written in Scilla:

++ **HelloWorld**: It is a simple contract that allows a pre-defined account to set a welcome message.
+Later anyone can call the contract to be returned the welcome message.

++ **Crowdfunding**: Crowdfunding implements a kickstarter campaign where users can donate funds to the contract.
+If the campaign is successful, i.e., enough money is raised within a given time period, the raised money can be sent to a pre-defined account.
+Else, if the campaign fails, then contributors can take back their donations.

++ **Zil-game**: It is a two-player game where the goal is to find the closest pre-image of a given SHA256 digest.
+More formally, given a digest `d`, and two values `x` and `y`, `x` is said to be a closer pre-image than `y` of `d` if Distance(SHA-256(x), d) < Distance(SHA-256(y), d), for some `Distance` function.

++ **FungibleToken**: Fungible token contract mimics and ERC20 style fungible token standard.

++ **OpenAuction** : A simple open auction contract where bidders can make their bid, the highest and winning bid amount goes to a pre-defined account.
+The remaining bidding amounts can be claimed back by the corresponding bidders.